mjl2209/mjl2209.github.io/_posts/2018-01-22-my-own-post.md

 _Who knew?_
 1. PhD programs should incorporate workshops like this into their prof dev. programs
-2. It would be particularly useful for creating personal websites/grad conferences +I think this will let me make a sublist.
+2. It would be particularly useful for creating personal websites/grad conferences a.I think this will let me make a sublist. b.Did it work?
-  +Did it work?
 3. I could pitch this to the History dept. as a pilot

 [I'm an inline-style link](http://history.columbia.edu/graduate/graduate-history-association/)